Introduction to Story, Myth and Archetype

 I moved to Edinburgh in 2001, where I heard and read stories about and told by the Travellers; reflected on ‘spiritual allies’ stories gathered by Scottish ethnologists; engaged with numerous Celtic myths; enjoyed the music and exchanges at folk sessions; and quickly met Gordon Strachan and his cohort of ‘kindred spirits’ who were on a Grail Quest and an adventure to learn more about Merlin and Jesus.

-Last autumn I facilitated a shamanic workshop entitled Inner Journeys: Shaman’s Core Seeds of Storytelling for the Scottish International Storytelling Festival 2013 at the Scottish Storytelling Centre in Edinburgh.
+In the autumn of 2013, I facilitated a shamanic workshop entitled Inner Journeys: Shaman’s Core Seeds of Storytelling for the Scottish International Storytelling Festival at the Scottish Storytelling Centre in Edinburgh.
 Whether stories are heard, read, discovered through processes like shamanic journeys, or enacted through methods like psychodrama, sociodrama, or Playback Theatre, they can evoke meaningful personal and collective experiences.

 Story of the White Buffalo Calf Woman